TrendingTechnology/saga/readme.md

 #### Characters

+Most of these characters also appear the same way as in string literals.

 | Syntax | Description and Use |
 | --- | --- |
 | `\a` | \*Alert/bell character (inside `[]`) |